AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ### Identity value

 After selecting an **Identity namespace**, you return to the *Browse* tab where you can enter an **Identity value**.
-This value is specific to an individual customer and must be a valid entry for the namespace provided.
-For example, selecting the **Identity namespace** "Email" would require an **Indentity value** in the form of a valid email address.
+This value is specific to an individual customer profile and must be a valid entry for the namespace provided.
+For example, selecting the **Identity namespace** "Email" would require an **Identity value** in the form of a valid email address.

 ![](../images/user-guide/profiles-show-profile.png)